 Fatal car accidents are always tragic.
-Fatal hit and run car accidents are not only tragic, but infuriating.
+A fatal hit and run car accident is not only tragic but infuriating.

 Such an incident took place last week on Westport Road in Louisville, near Westport Middle School.
 The hit and run bicycle accident, which happened at around 4 A.M., caused the death of a cyclist in his thirties.
 The Louisville Metro Police Department is now seeking the public’s help in finding the vehicle and the driver, releasing both video snapshots and a description of the pickup truck believed to have been involved in the deadly hit and run bike accident.